Merge, Track, and Automate Your Asset Inventory with Nucleus

 Multiple Options for Merging Assets

-If you want an easy button, you can set your Nucleus project to track by hostname.
+For an easy button, set your Nucleus project to track by hostname.
 This works well in many environments.

-If that doesn’t fully solve your problem, our asset removal rules can help both this and the related issue of decommissioned assets.
-You can set up rules to either deactivate assets (recommended, as this preserves the history if the asset ever comes back) or remove them entirely.
-In either case, vulnerabilities associated with either a removed or deactivated asset no longer count toward your total or your risk score.
+If that doesn’t completely solve your problem, our asset removal rules can help with this and decommissioned assets.
+You can set up rules to deactivate assets or remove them completely.
+We recommend deactivating because it keeps the history if the asset returns.
+In either case, vulnerabilities from a removed or deactivated asset do not count toward your total or risk score.

-And if you still have the occasional stray asset after setting those rules up, we give you the option to clean them up by hand.
+If you still have some stray assets after setting those rules, you can clean them up by hand.
 This is a feature most vulnerability management tools lack.
 To merge assets manually, just check the assets you want to merge and pick the merge assets option from the Actions menu.
-For more information, visit this help page.

 See Nucleus in Action